vistadataproject/vistadataproject.github.io/demo/index.md

 title: MVDM Emulation Demo
 ---

-# MVDM Emulation Demonstration
+# nodeVISTA Emulation Demonstration

-The following sections describe how to run the Master VISTA Data Model (MVDM) demo. __The demo focuses on how MVDM audits, secures, and emulates current production VISTA clients such as CPRS using the RPC Emulator__:
+The following sections describe how to run the nodeVISTA demo to exercise the Master VISTA Data Model (MVDM). __The demo focuses on how MVDM audits, secures, and emulates current production VISTA clients such as CPRS using the RPC Emulator__:

 <br>